Gerry Studds: 2018 sexual misconduct allegations

 In 2018, St. Paul's School published an investigative report concerning allegations of faculty-student sexual misconduct over the years.
-The investigators quoted two former SPS students who claimed that they had questionable encounters with Studds during their time at the school, and described their statements as "substantiated."
+The investigators quoted two former SPS students who said that they had questionable encounters with Studds during their time at the school, and described their statements as "substantiated."
 One of the witnesses also relayed that according to another SPS teacher, the school fired Studds in 1969 for inappropriate conduct with students; the report did not confirm or deny this claim.
 (Before the report's publication, it was commonly believed that the school had encouraged Studds to leave due to his "anti-establishment views.")
 Another alumnus sued SPS in 2018, alleging an additional, more serious, case of sexual misconduct.
 A posthumous biography of Studds, published the year before SPS released the report, noted that before Studds' death, he had admitted that as a teacher, he had sometimes dealt with students "in ways that were human but neither professional nor responsible."